zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItemLabels.md

     ?>

 ### format
-The format of the labels.
+The format used to display the labels.
+Uses kendo.format.
+Contains one placeholder ("{0}") which represents the category value.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItemLabels`